direct-assemblee/DirectAssemblee-scraper/README.md

 ##  Contribute

-Pull request are more than welcome !
+Pull requests are more than welcome !
 If you want to do it, use a feature branch and please make sure to use a descriptive title and description for your pull request.

 Unfortunately, the project doesn't have any unit tests yet, so it can take a while to make sure there is no regression in your pull request.